geseib/awsgwlbworkshop/website/content/Lab 3- Extra-PaloAlto/50-Monitoring.md

 +++

 ### Monitoring
-We can take a look at the traffic that reaches the firewall and understand what action (allow/deny), what rule caused the action
+We can take a look at the traffic that reaches the firewall and understand what action (allow/deny), what rule caused the action, and what interface the traffic came into the firewall.

+####Step-by-Step
 - Find out your IP address, by browsing to the VPC1 Web Application.
 Remember its behind a Load balancer.
 It will indicate your IP address as the **Remote ip**.
 Record that,
 ![VPC 1 Website](/images/test-PA-header.png)
 - Switch to the **Monitor** tab at the top